hpi-swa-teaching/Algernon-Launcher/packages/Algernon.package/ALGDynamicWorldMenuType.class/README.md

-An ALGDynamicWorldMenuType is a updating World Menu Entry, e.g. stuff from the windows menu.
+An ALGDynamicWorldMenuType represents an updating World Menu Entry, e.g. stuff from the windows menu.